-- Supports capturing multimedia files from the famous websites like Youtube, MetaCafe, Vimeo and others in many formats like webm, MP4, AVI.. etc.
+- Supports capturing multimedia files from famous websites like Youtube, MetaCafe, Vimeo, and others in many formats like WebM, MP4, AVI.. etc.

 - Support for many protocols like HTTP, HTTPS, FTP.

-- Support for most Linux distributions beside Windows support.
+- Support for most Linux distributions besides Windows support.

 - Support for taking URLs from the clipboard quickly.

 - There’s an integration extension available for most web browsers like Firefox, Chrome / Chromium, Safari.